rahu619/Member-Management-System/README.md

 The index page will give an overview of the exposed APIs.

-A Postman collection could also be found in the API project - **LoyaltyPrime API Collection.postman_collection.json**.
+Also, a Postman collection could also be found in the API project - **LoyaltyPrime API Collection.postman_collection.json**.